Last updated: May 6, 2026

 Medi-Cal and the Assisted Living Waiver in California

-Who can qualify: The person must be age 21 or older, have full-scope Medi-Cal with zero share of cost, need nursing-facility-level care, and be able to live safely in an assisted living setting.
-The program is available only in 15 counties: Alameda, Contra Costa, Fresno, Kern, Los Angeles, Orange, Riverside, Sacramento, San Bernardino, San Diego, San Francisco, San Joaquin, San Mateo, Santa Clara, and Sonoma.
+Who can qualify: The official ALW page says the person must be age 21 or older, have full-scope Medi-Cal with zero share of cost, need nursing-facility-level care, and be able to live safely in an assisted living setting.
+The program is available only in these 15 counties: Alameda, Contra Costa, Fresno, Kern, Los Angeles, Orange, Riverside, Sacramento, San Bernardino, San Diego, San Francisco, San Joaquin, San Mateo, Santa Clara, and Sonoma.

-What it covers: ALW can pay for covered care services in a participating RCFE or ARF, and in some cases in public subsidized housing.
-The person’s level of care is assessed by a registered nurse working for a Care Coordination Agency.
-The process starts with a phone pre-screen, then a fuller assessment.
+What it covers: ALW can pay for covered care services in a participating RCFE or Adult Residential Facility (ARF), and in some cases in public subsidized housing.
+A registered nurse working with a Care Coordination Agency reviews the person’s level of care.
+The process usually starts with a phone pre-screen, then a fuller assessment.

 Why families get stuck: The biggest barriers are county limits, the zero-share-of-cost rule, limited participating facilities, and the waitlist.
-The public DHCS enrollment and waitlist report updated in February 2026 shows 14,847 enrolled and 18,365 on the waitlist in December 2025.
+The public ALW waitlist report posted by DHCS and reviewed for this update showed 14,847 enrolled and 18,365 on the waitlist in December 2025.
 So yes, this is a real program, but no, it is not quick or guaranteed.

 Why the 2026 Medi-Cal asset rules matter

 Many families still think California has no asset test for older adults and long-term care.
 That is outdated.
-As of 1 January 2026, California reinstated asset limits for many Non-MAGI Medi-Cal programs, including long-term care.
-The current Medi-Cal Help Center says the asset limit is $130,000 for one person, plus $65,000 for each additional household member, with some higher protections possible for certain spouses and domestic partners through spousal impoverishment rules.
+As of January 1, 2026, California reinstated asset limits for many Non-MAGI Medi-Cal programs, including long-term care.
+The current limit is $130,000 for one person, plus $65,000 for each additional household member.
+Some spouses and domestic partners may have higher protections under spousal impoverishment rules.

 Practical warning: If ALW or any other long-term care Medi-Cal path may be needed, do not give away money or property casually.
-DHCS warns in its asset-limit FAQ that transfers made on or after 1 January 2026 can delay long-term care coverage.
+Transfers can delay long-term care coverage.
+Ask the county, legal aid, or an elder-law attorney before selling property below value, adding names to accounts, or giving away large assets.

 The room-and-board reality in California